Matt Jewett

 Member, Board of Directors

-Diego is a CPA specializing in entrepreneurship at Corporativo Diemy.
-Currently, Corporativo Diemy invests and provides management in several industries such as biotechnology, Tequila, and Film-making.
-He also provides consulting in business development, strategic growth, organizational and financial plans.
+Diego is a CPA specializing in entrepreneurship at Corporativo Diemy, where he supports investments and management across several industries, including biotechnology, tequila production, and film.
+He also provides consulting in business development, strategic growth, and organizational and financial planning.

-Diego graduated from Universidad Panamericana Guadalajara campus and later completed his International Master’s degree in the Moore School Business from the University of South Carolina.
+He graduated from Universidad Panamericana in Guadalajara and later earned an International Master’s degree from the Moore School of Business at the University of South Carolina.

 Katie Smith